hanabi/hanabi.github.io/docs/how-to-join.md

     - Click on the "Let's Check" button under "Mic Test".
     - You should see the bars fill up when you talk.
 If not, then try changing your "Output Device" or figure out what is wrong with your microphone

-1. Enable a push to talk hotkey:

-    - Click the gear icon for "User Settings" in the bottom-left-hand-corner.
-    - Click on "Voice & Video" under "App Settings" in the left-hand menu.
-    - Select the "Push to Talk" checkbox under "Input Mode".
-    - Click on the "Shortcut" box and press the button on your keyboard that you want to use to enable push-to-talk.
-(I use left Ctrl, but you can use any key that you want.)
-    - You will have to press this button in order for Discord to transmit your microphone, so make sure to press it whenever you are talking.
-    - **Please** use earbuds or a headset to avoid talk-back (e.g. when people's voices come out of your speakers and get re-transmitted through your microphone).

-1. By default, the Discord client comes with some annoying sound effects turned on.
-Disable them:

-    - Click the gear icon for "User Settings" in the bottom-left-hand-corner.
-    - Click on "Notifications" under "App Settings" in the left-hand menu.
-    - Scroll down and turn off the toggle-sliders for "PTT Activate" and "PTT Deactivate".

 <br />

 ### Joining a Game